 Located in southern California Joshua Tree National Park is an enormous (790,636 acres (1,235.4 sq mi; 3,199.6 km) area characterized by rugged rock formations and stark desert landscapes.
 Most importantly however it is filled with the region’s twisted, bristled Joshua trees.

 During our visit (early January) the park was packed which was due to the fact that the government was shut down (Mr. Trump wall fiasco) and entrance to the park was free.
-There were however a decent amount of park rangers around the park (which apparently was not enough since park was completely closed few days latter due to people not following the rules).
+There were however a decent amount of park rangers around the park (which apparently was not enough since the park was completely closed a few days later due to people not following the rules).

-This attraction was problematic to get access to due to the amount of people taking selfies etc. We mange to get close for a moment and take a picture.
+This attraction was problematic to get access to due to the number of people taking selfies etc. We manage to get close for a moment and take a picture.
 Overall it is once of the famous attractions of the park and worth seeing.

 Cholla Cactus Garden

 Very interesting place.
 The cacti are everywhere and look surreal.
 It is a huge garden of cacti in a desert and one we recommend visiting if you have a chance when in the park.

 We hiked through the valleys for the majority of the time we were at the park and truly enjoyed it.
 There are plenty of great views and the overall terrain is easy to walk through.

 These two we were not able to visit since one was completely closed by the park rangers (due to the government shutdown we assume) and the other was not in agenda we had.
 The paragraph, however, is here since they are on our list for our next visit to the Joshua Tree National Park 🙂

 Overall we liked the park.
 It showed us unique views which you can’t really see in many other areas in the world.